leafsphp/new-docs/2.0/http/session.md

 Although we've added this, we don't want to force you to do stuff in only one way, so you can still use the `v1.x` method.

 ### Initialising the Session object
 With this method, you manually initialise the Session object, and then pass it into your route.
-Note that in version 2, `\Leaf\Core\Http\Session` has been shortened to `\Leaf\Http\Session`.
+Note that in version 2, `\Leaf\Http\Session` has been shortened to `\Leaf\Http\Session`.
 ```js
 $leaf = new Leaf\App();
 $session = new Leaf\Http\Session();